AquaDraco/UnityStationWiki/Networking-Quicky.md

-Disclaimer: this is a half-assed and outdated page.
-Ask the guys on Discord for up-to-date networking techniques So you want to get something networked and want it fast?
+### Disclaimer: this is a half-assed and outdated page.
+Ask the guys on Discord for up-to-date networking techniques.

+So you want to get something networked and want it fast?
 There you go: